 • A built-in scheduler automatically starts disk actions at scheduled times/events.

 • Scripts can be created for frequent or unattended actions.
 Scripts are executed from a command line and can be included in any command file.

 • Support for rotation schemes (backup sets).
 A rotation scheme is a set of files (usually a file for a full image of an object and a number of its incremental/differential backups) which R-Drive Image treats as one unit.
 Rotation schemes (backup sets) are used to flexibly control the parameters of complex backup tasks such as a total size allocated for the image files, number of image files to keep, and time for which the data will be kept.
 Available are simple and custom rotation schemes.
-Custom rotation schemes are available in the Corporate , Technician , and Commercial versions.
+Custom rotation schemes are available in the Corporate , Technician , Commercial , and OEM System Recovery Media versions.

 • R-Drive Image OEM System Recovery Media creation: special startup disk(s) that may be used to restore a computer system after a complete failure when it requires a complete fresh setup (system recovery disks).